-Following the project, the Natural Resources Wales team has been sharing best practice amongst the Welsh digital and content creation communities
+Following the project, the Natural Resources Wales team has been sharing best practice amongst the Welsh digital community

 Some background

-As the largest Welsh Government sponsored body, Natural Resources Wales (NRW) advises on the country’s environment, helping to ensure that all natural resources are sustainably maintained and used now, and in the future.
+As the largest Welsh Government sponsored body, Natural Resources Wales (NRW) advises on the country’s environment.
+Helping to ensure that all natural resources are sustainably maintained and used now and in future.

 One of NRW’s major roles is managing the Welsh Government-owned woodland estate, which covers 6% of land in Wales and plays a vital role in the country’s environment and economy.
 The NRW website includes advice and regulatory guidance for businesses, landowners, farmers, schools and policy specialists – all of which needs to be updated to reflect the legislative landscape.